samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

  * The sooner you find out how people will use the product, the sooner you know which features to improve and which ones to drop; which kinds of change to engineer for, and which kinds will never happen.
  * Code isn't really done until it's handling production traffic -- and recovering gracefully from that bad input that you thought would never happen, but happens reliably 1% of the time in production.

+> "Speed vs quality is a false choice."
+{: .pull-quote }

 ## Move fast with confidence

 "Do it well or do it fast" is asking the wrong question.
 The right question is where to focus your effort.
 As I've argued before, it can help to frame that decision around [confidence]({% post_url 2016-05-20-confidence %}):